chariguanaCode/universal-print-in-cpp/README.md

  2. Make sure that everything works on your platform by compiling at least one of the [examples](/examples/) in your programming environment
  3. If everything is working properly, include the `universal_print.h` library in your project and copy the contents of `template.cpp` to the main file of that project (not necessary but recommended)

+## Documentation

+The full documentation describing all the functions can be found [here](/documentation/README.md)

 ## Usage

  1. To enable the library, you only need to add